What’s in the eBook?

 However, with coronavirus outbreaks hitting campuses in Autumn 2020 and some universities being forced to pull face-to-face teaching already, it is clear that the sector is in for a bumpy ride.
 For many, this brings obvious challenges in terms of student satisfaction and engagement.
 Whatever the delivery mode, institutions need to ensure quality of provision and that this is continually informed by the student voice.
 How feedback from students about their teaching and learning experience (and wider student experience) is captured – and quickly given the fast-paced environment – during this academic year, is going to be critical to institutional performance and longer-term strategy.

-Course evaluations•Higher education•Student Experience Management•
+Course evaluations•Higher education•Student insight solutions•